rendall/icebreakers/QUESTIONS.md

   * Given the chance to star in any movie, what will be the movie most likely be about?
   * How do you feel about a four-day workweek where the total hours worked will be the same?
   * How has your favorite high school teacher impacted your life?
-  * How would your best friend describe you?
   * How would your worst enemy describe you?
   * If given the chance or time to meet your ancestors, what would you ask them first?
   * If given the chance or time to meet your descendants, what piece of advice would you offer to them?